bigscience-workshop/t-zero/README.md

 1. Download the repo
 2. Navigate to root directory of the repo
-3. Install requirements with `pip install -r requirements.txt` in a Python 3.7 environment
+3. Run `pip install -e .` to install the `t0` module.
+Depending on your application you can run multiple flavors:
-4. Run `pip install -e .` to install the `t0` module
+   1. `seqio_tasks`: Provide original seqio tasks used for the massively multitask fine-tuning.
+You can run `pip install -e .[seqio_tasks]` to install the extra requirements.

 ## Contents